 Income protection vs critical illness cover

-Both income protection and critical illness insurance provide financial support if your health takes a downturn, but they work in very different ways.
-Understanding the distinction helps you decide whether you need one, the other, or a combination of both to protect your finances effectively.
+Both income protection and critical illness insurance provide financial support if your health deteriorates, but they work in very different ways.

 How income protection works